Girls for Gender Equity: The Daily Show with Jon Stewart

 On April 17, 2012, Joanne Smith was featured on a segment of The Daily Show with Jon Stewart.

 Awards and honors

 Mother Tongue Monologue

-On February 26, 2016, Joanne Smith was honored by Black Women's Blueprint at their annual Mother Tongue Monologue: A Praise Song for Black Girls Reclaiming Our Mother's Bones for her revolutionary work at GGE.
+On February 26, 2016, Joanne Smith was recognized by Black Women's Blueprint at their annual Mother Tongue Monologue: A Praise Song for Black Girls Reclaiming Our Mother's Bones for her revolutionary work at GGE.

 Amtrak Pioneer Award

 In 2016, Joanne Smith was one of the winners of The Amtrak Pioneer Award, which honors African Americans who have made positive contributions to communities in Brooklyn.

 1804 Haitian-American Change Maker

-On March 21, 2015, Joanne Smith was honored by the Haitian Round Table 1804 as a Haitian American Changemaker for making influential changes in her community.
+On March 21, 2015, Joanne Smith was recognized by the Haitian Round Table 1804 as a Haitian American Changemaker for making influential changes in her community.

 Shirley Chisholm Women of Distinction Award

 On March 20, 2015, Joanne Smith was awarded with a Shirley Chisholm Women of Distinction award at Brooklyn Public Library Central Branch by NYC Council Members Jumaane D. Williams and Laurie A. Cumbo in honor of her work in public service.